dbm-network/mods/README.md

 - Many store voice channel info options

 Install Mods:
+- Then click the green button Clone or download
+- Choose Download ZIP
-- Open DBM
+- After downloading open DBM
-- Click Project
+- Click on Project
-- Click Open Actions Directory
+- Click on Open Actions Directory
-- Paste all files you downloaded
+- Now copy all files you downloaded out of the zip file
+- Paste them into your actions folder you opened before

 Update mods:
+- Then click the green button Clone or download
+- Choose Download ZIP
-- Open DBM
+- After downloading open DBM
-- Click Project
+- Click on Project
-- Click Open Actions Directory
+- Click on Open Actions Directory
+- Now copy all files you downloaded out of the zip file
 - Paste all files you downloaded and overwrite all existing

 If you don't run your bot with DBM make sure to copy this actions to your bot directory too!